josephlhall/IASA2-wrkshp-report/draft-IASA2-wrkshp-report.md

 logistic problems, that would help.

 There were also issues discussed with communication to potential sponsors and funders what they are agreeing to.
-Need to be able to clearly state what the IETF is asking for, and what the relevance is for the potential sponsor.
+The IETF needs to be able to clearly state what it is asking for, and what the relevance is for the potential sponsor.
 It's unclear now who is responsible for communicating these messages to funding sources.
 It's unclear how this outreach is done and if it is done well, especially for large